Kamen Rider: Memory of Heroez: Voice Cast

 Rather than being reprised by their original actors, the cast from both Kamen Rider W and OOO are being voiced by different voice actors with Fumiya Takahashi returning to voice Zero-One.
 The Zeus Dopant and Ai are voiced by Takehito Koyasu and Yukari Tamura, respectively.

+The voice actors from this game on Kamen Rider W cast side eventually reprises their roles in an anime sequel Fuuto PI.

 Reception

 The Nintendo Switch version of Kamen Rider: Memory of Heroez sold 11,683 physical copies within its first week on sale in Japan, making it the eighth bestselling retail game of the week in the country.
 The PlayStation 4 version sold 9,286 physical copies in Japan throughout the same week.